speedie1337/spmenu/docs/docs.md

 unbind your switchmode key, you can always press `Ctrl+Alt+Delete` to exit spmenu, allowing you to fix your spmenu configuration.

+## History buffer

+spmenu allows you to specify a history file using the `-H` argument.
+When this argument is specified, the selected item(s) will be appended to the file.
+In spmenu.conf, you can specify a max number of entries, and whether you want duplicate entries or not.

+To access the history buffer, call `viewhist`.
+By default, the keybind for that is Shift+h in normal mode.
+You can also access it by clicking the match indicator.
+To hide the history buffer again, call `viewhist`.

+If `-H` is not specified, the history buffer will not be available, and calling `viewhist` will do nothing.

 ## -p option

 spmenu has a `-p` or `--prompt` option.
 It allows you to specify